 There are three colonies of cottages located right off Simonton Street in Key West’s Old Town, and these three places are unique with their designs and styles.
 Located at 526 Angela Street, guests would be able to stay in a jungle-like style theme at the Gardens Hotel.

 The location is on the grounds of what was once known as the exotic tropical gardens that attracted many to Key West in the 1950s which was owned by the late Peggy Mills.
 Meanwhile, in Simonton Street, the cottages are old-fashioned, equally stellar, and come with their own charming classic porch swings.

 Simonton Court is located at 320 Simonton Street.
 Created in the late 1980s out of a bunch of 1880s conch houses, the Marquesa models their cottages pure Key West style and is owned by hotel owner, Carol Wightman.
 The Marquesas boasts 27 comfortable rooms including two pools as well as the area’s restaurant, Café Marquesa.

 The Marquesa is located at 600 Fleming Street.

 5) Insider Dining Tips of the Key West

-A 40 seater small café with humble design located at 632 Olivia Street called the Seven Fish is a popular destination for seafood, but you should always reserve early as it is often fully booked; 305.296.2777.
-Azur serves mean Mediterranean dishes and it is open for breakfast, lunch and dinner, located at 425 Grinnell Street; 305.292.2987.
+A 40-seater small café with a humble design located at 632 Olivia Street called the Seven Fish is a popular destination for seafood, but you should always reserve early as it is often fully booked; 305.296.2777.
+Azur serves mean Mediterranean dishes and it is open for breakfast, lunch, and dinner, located at 425 Grinnell Street; 305.292.2987.

 6) Bar Hopping